I received a notice stating that Amazon EC2 detected degradation of the underlying hardware hosting my EC2 instance. What do I need to do?

 I received a notice stating that there is degradation of the underlying hardware hosting my Amazon Elastic Compute Cloud (Amazon EC2) instance.
 What do I need to do?

 If a hardware malfunction occurs, then Amazon EC2 tags the specific hardware as faulty.
 Any instances that are running on the hypervisor of the faulty hardware are moved to healthy hardware.
-During the transition to new hardware, the instances are stopped and then started.
-Amazon EC2 sends a notification through email and to your Personal Health Dashboard informing you of the hardware degradation and of the upcoming instance stop and start.
+During the transition to new hardware, the Amazon EBS-backed instances are stopped and instance store-backed instances are terminated.
+Amazon EC2 sends a notification through email and to your Personal Health Dashboard informing you of the hardware degradation and of the upcoming instance stop or termination.

 Note: Instances launched from an Amazon EC2 Auto Scaling group might terminate as soon as the instance’s system status check fails.
 If this occurs, the Amazon EC2 Auto Scaling group launches a new replacement instance for the terminated instance.
 By the time you receive a hardware degradation notification from Amazon EC2, you can't see the original instance in your dashboard.
 You can review the AWS CloudTrail log file for that instance to view the termination.
 For more information on how to check an instance from CloudTrail logs, see How do I search CloudTrail logs for API calls to run, stop, start, and terminate EC2 instances?

-If you receive a hardware degraded notice, you can wait for Amazon EC2 to perform the stop and start of your instance.
-Or, you can manually stop and start the instance using the Amazon EC2 console or AWS Command Line Interface (AWS CLI).
+If you receive a hardware degraded notice, you can manually stop and start the instance using the Amazon EC2 console or AWS Command Line Interface (AWS CLI).
 The stop removes the instance from the faulty hardware.
 Starting the instance launches it on healthy hardware.

 Stop and start the instance